 PhD (Geography), University of British Columbia (2009)

 I am a Research Associate with the Labrador Institute and an Adjunct member of the Department of Geography at Memorial University.
-My teaching and research interests span environmental history, economic geography, and science and technology studies.
-My publications examine the economic and environmental history of Canada, and include studies of energy, the science and politics of international fishery conservation, and the resettlement and ecological transformation of western grasslands.
-My current research at Memorial University explores the socioeconomic and environmental legacies of large scale resource development projects in Labrador, in particular mining and hydroelectric power.
+My teaching and research interests span environmental history, resource geography, and science and technology studies.

 a) Books and monographs

-Resettling the Range: Animals, Ecologies and Human Communities in Early British Columbia (forthcoming, UBC Press).
+Resettling the Range: Animals, Ecologies and Human Communities in Early British Columbia.
+Vancouver: University of British Columbia Press, 2015.

 Unger, Richard, and John Thistle.
 Energy Consumption in Canada in the Nineteenth and Twentieth Centuries: A Statistical Outline.
 Naples, Italy: CNR Edizioni, 2013.
 Print.